 Bridge the Disconnect Between Tech and Culture in the Use of Big Data

-As evidenced by the above example, when it comes to investing in growth strategies, distributors must avoid the impulse to put the cart before the horse by throwing money at new sales reps before they’ve acquired the customer insights required to properly direct their efforts.
-Distributors who are struggling to make use of existing market or customer data should consider spending money on market research or data analysts rather than on yet another field sales rep: If the better tools and data provided to reps can make them 10 percent more effective, it will have the same impact as a 10 percent expansion of the sales force.
+As evidenced by the above example, when it comes to investing in growth strategies, distributors must avoid the impulse to put the cart before the horse by throwing money at new sales reps before they have acquired the customer insights required to properly direct their efforts.
+Distributors who are struggling to make use of existing market or customer data should consider spending money on market research or data analysts rather than on yet another field sales rep. If the better tools and data provided to reps can make them 10 percent more effective, it will have the same impact as a 10 percent expansion of the sales force.
 Though this sounds simple to execute, one challenge to be aware of is that investing in the ability to gather and analyze market insights alone does not guarantee growth.
 Proper sales management to drive the resulting desired actions is just as vital to the ultimate success of this effort.
 In addition, the data insights team and the sales team cannot be siloed, it is imperative for them to be joined at the hip.

 It might sound like a silly question, but who in their right mind would ignore fact-based data to make better informed decisions?
 In my experience, the verbal answer that most give to this simple question is often quite different from the actions they are willing to take when it comes time for the rubber to meet the road.
 At the end of the day, a renewed emphasis on data, with a culture that is willing to accept and use it, will give you a clearer view into what makes your customers tick, helping you to understand what they are really buying, what they could be buying, and how it aligns (or doesn’t align) with what and how you are selling.